-• Draw people, whether pedestrians or bicyclists, to the water's edge through programming/ground-level activity and maintaining view corridors.

-- Encourage diverse uses, which includes a broad range of restaurants and retail, from casual to fancy, and amenities to support the residential community. - Activate the waterfront year-round through four-season public programming and uses.
+- Draw people, whether pedestrians or bicyclists, to the water's edge through programming/ground-level activity and maintaining view corridors. - Encourage diverse uses, which includes a broad range of restaurants and retail, from casual to fancy, and amenities to support the residential community. - Activate the waterfront year-round through four-season public programming and uses.

-In addition, increased coordination and management among the different property owners, operators, and stakeholders will ensure that the Downtown Waterfront becomes a beautiful, well-organized, and welcoming district for all Bostonians.
+In addition, increased coordination and management among the different property owners, operators, and stakeholders will ensure that the Downtown Waterfront becomes a beautiful, well-organized,

-3. AMPLIFICATIONS, SUBSTITUTE PROVISIONS, AND OFFSETS
+3. AMPLIFICATIONS, SUBSTITUTE PROVISIONS AND OFFSETS